New innovations in pump engineering are simplifying the setup and operation of metering pumps, making them user-friendly, versatile, and upgradeable.

 A metering pump serves a simple but important role in any water treatment system.
 In theory, these pumps should be relatively simple to set up and run.
-In reality, they can be quite complicated.
-Operators must often pore through a 60- to 120-page manual, then navigate awkward interfaces and decipher prompts.
-It can take hours to get ready, and if there is a mistake during setup, it can cause unnecessary delays.
+In reality, some can be quite complicated.
+Operators must often pour through a 60 to 120 page manual, then navigate awkward interfaces and decipher prompts.
+It can take hours to get the system ready, and if there is a mistake during setup, it can cause additional frustration, and often costly delays.

-New innovations in pump engineering are changing this.
-Taking cues from smartphones, new technology is simplifying the setup and operation of metering pumps, making them userfriendly, versatile, and upgradable.
+Innovation in pump engineering is changing this.
+Taking cues from smartphones, new technology is simplifying the setup and operation of metering pumps, making them userfriendly, versatile, and even upgradeable.

-Advanced metering pumps are doing away with this process, offering all-in-one solutions (Figure 1).
-The pumps can run at various speeds and pressures.
-In addition, they are engineered with the three most common industrial protocols built-in: Modbus, Ethernet/IP, and Profibus.
-The only thing that needs to be selected is the hose material.
+Some innovative metering pumps are doing away with this lengthy selection process by offering all-in-one solutions (Figure 1).
+These pumps can be run at various speeds and pressures and will accommodate a wide range of feed rates.
+In addition, these Chemical Feed Pumps are engineered with the most preferred communications built in: 4-20mA input/ output, Remote Start/ Stop, Pulse Input, Alarm Outputs, EtherNet/IP, Modbus TCP/ IP, PROFIBUS.
+The only thing that must be selected is the pump tube material.

 Simplicity Through Ease Of Use

-The beauty of a peristaltic pump is that once it’s up and running, it should be able to operate continuously without operator intervention.
-But getting it set up and calibrated can require hours of downtime, especially if the operator isn’t familiar with the make or model.
-The latest technologies consider the user experience from the very beginning.
-When turned on for the first time, a welcome screen appears that walks the operator step by step through the setup process.
+The beauty of a peristaltic pump is that once it’s up and running, it should be able to operate continuously with little operator intervention.
+With some older technologies, that can be quite a chore.
+The latest technologies, however, consider the user experience from the very beginning.

+For example, when a FLEXFLO® M3 peristaltic pump is powered on for the first time, a welcome screen appears that walks the operator through the setup process step by step.
 It will ask the operator questions, such as what tube is being used, what chemical is being metered, the time, etc. This allows the pump to be operationally ready in a matter of minutes, without any need to thumb through a manual.

-The interface for the pump is modeled after modern smartphones (Figure 2).
-It utilizes a touchscreen with an app drawer and icons.
-Dozens of seemingly minor details are included to make the pump easy to use.
-These include a “Home” button, which can save time and frustration by making it easier to jump between apps and features.
-There’s also a “Name” feature, which allows operators to display a custom ID name (e.g., HYPO1 to show it’s one of two pumps running sodium hypochlorite) on the main screen of the pump.
+The FLEXFLO M3 interface is modeled after modern smartphones.
+It utilizes a touchscreen with an app drawer and easily recognizable icons.
+Attention has been paid to even the most minor details to create a pump that is simple to use.
+These details include a “Home” button, which can save time and frustration by making it easier to jump between apps and features.
+There’s also a “Name” feature, which allows operators to display a custom ID name, for example, HYPO1 on the main screen of the pump could alert it’s one of two pumps running sodium hypochlorite.

 Figure 2.
-Seemingly simple features, such as a “Home” button and app-based interface, can make metering pumps easier to use.
+Seemingly simple features, such as a The “Home” button and app-based interface can make metering pumps easier to use.

 Simplicity Through Upgradability

-As pump technologies become more advanced, they are becoming more dependent on their software to run well.
+As pump technologies become more advanced, they also become more dependent on their software to perform well.
 But unlike a smartphone or computer, a metering pump is not always easy to update.
-If there is a patch or security update that needs to be downloaded, the pump may need to be taken offline and brought to a service center, which creates downtime and costs money.
+If there is a patch, or a security update that must be downloaded, the pump may need to be taken offline and brought to a service center, resulting in downtime and expense.

-- It slows the rate of obsolescence by keeping the pump continuously up to date with new features, extending the return on investment.
+It slows the rate of obsolescence by keeping the pump continuously upto- date with the latest features and capabilities, extending the return on investment.

 Simplicity Through Communication